In pictures: Revellers around the world usher in the new decade

-Sydney rings in the New Year with a huge fireworks display, kicking off celebrations for billions around the world.
+Sydney rings in 2020 with a huge fireworks display, kicking off celebrations for billions around the world.

-Revellers around the globe are bidding farewell to a decade that will be remembered for the rise of social media, the Arab Spring, the #MeToo movement and, of course, President Donald Trump.
+Revellers around the globe on Tuesday bid farewell to a decade that will be remembered for the rise of social media, the Arab Spring, the #MeToo movement and, of course, President Donald Trump.

-Sydney ushered in the new in the New Year with a huge fireworks display, kicking off celebrations for billions around the world and ringing in the new decade.
+Sydney ushered in the new year with a huge fireworks display, kicking off celebrations for billions around the world and ringing in the new decade.

 A look at how the world is celebrating the arrival of 2020: